TahaAlamiIdrissi/StartupPOC_backend/README.md

 # Api documentation

 The api documentation is generated using __Swagger__ .
-This is the following link to access to the the documentation :
+This is the following link to have access to the the documentation :  [Swagger - doc](http://localhost:8081/swagger-ui.html)

 # Installation